learn-co-curriculum/dsc-komogorov-smirnov-test-lab/README.md

 x_1000 = stats.norm.rvs(loc=0, scale=3, size=1000)
 ```

+### Plots

-### Plot Histograms and QQ plots of above datasets and comment on the output
+Plot histograms and Q-Q plots of above datasets and comment on the output

 - How good are these techniques for checking normality assumptions?
 - Compare both these techniques and identify their limitations/benefits etc.